pointfreeco/swift-snapshot-testing/README.md

 //   - name: "Blobby"
 ```

 If your data can be represented as an image, text, or data, you can write a snapshot test for it!
-Check out [all of the snapshot strategies](Documentation/Available-Snapshot-Strategies.md) that ship with SnapshotTesting and [learn how to define custom strategies](Documentation/Defining-Custom-Snapshot-Strategies.md).
+Check out [all of the snapshot strategies](Documentation/Available-Snapshot-Strategies.md) that ship with SnapshotTesting and [learn how to define your own custom strategies](Documentation/Defining-Custom-Snapshot-Strategies.md).

 ## Installation